Ending Oil and Gas Extraction in California

 These oil and gas operations disproportionately harm lower-income, working-class communities and people of color.
 About 35,000 of the wells in California are idle, but both active and inactive wells release pollution that threatens public health and the environment.

-After years of advocacy from environmental justice communities, California is finally set to institute 3,200-foot health and safety buffer zones between oil and gas operations and homes, schools, and hospitals.
-Thanks to the leadership of the VISIÓN coalition, this common-sense policy applies not only to new wells, but also to rework permits on existing operations, effectively ending all drilling in the setback zone in the near future.
+After years of advocacy from environmental justice communities, SB1137 (Gonzalez, Limón) was signed into law in 2023.
+The law establishes 3,200-foot health and safety buffer zones between oil and gas operations and homes, schools, and hospitals.
+Thanks to the leadership of the VISIÓN coalition, the Last Chance Alliance, and allies, this common-sense policy applies not only to new wells, but also to rework permits on existing operations, effectively ending all drilling close to California communities in the near future.

-Even with this win, pipelines, pollution from truck traffic, and the risk of land-based spills and catastrophic accidents mean that there is no safe distance from oil and gas infrastructure.
+Even with this win, California communities are still contending with pipelines, pollution from truck traffic, and the risk of land-based spills and catastrophic accidents at oil and gas operations.

 The Climate Center is working with our allies to ensure that no new wells are permitted as we urge state leaders to phase out existing oil and gas operations.
 Idle wells need to be closed, capped, and cleaned.
 Active wells need to be phased out on an ambitious timeline that helps transition oil and gas workers to safer jobs in the clean energy economy.